Diyi2020/Diyi2020.github.io/_pages/about.md

 I’m also excited to explore using the __machine learning__ and __quantum computer__ for __scientific computing__, with a focus on condensed matter problems.
 Outside of math and algorithms, I have a strong interest in the sciences, and I’m constantly seeking to deepen my understanding of quantum phenomena.

-I am organizing a __quantum error correction reading group__ from Spring 2024 to Winter 2025.
+I am organizing a __quantum error correction seminar__ from Spring 2024 to Winter 2025.

 Recent focus: